 Only if coverage and availability of car sharing is high, it can be a serious alternative to private car ownership.
 So far, coverage of free-floating car sharing is low in Switzerland.
 Car sharing providers and policy makers need to discuss possibilities to increase car sharing coverage and use (e.g., use of public parking space for car sharing) (Haefeli et. al., 2006).
 Beyond, there is still limited understanding in Swiss society about the concept and the benefits of car sharing (Loose, 2010).
-Policy makers and car sharing providers should also identify strategies to communicate the concept and the benefits of car sharing transport.
+Policy makers and car sharing providers should also identify strategies to communicate the concept and the benefits of car sharing as an alternative to private motorized transport.